0xLIVEPORK/Password-Manager/README.md

 A C++  password manager from the ground up.

 This is used as a project to gauge my skills as I learn more about c++.
 As of writing I have only learned c++ for 2 weeks with varying training time although the average time spent is less 40 minutes a day.

+scratch that I'm barely putting 20 mins a day now

 ### Plans